 Paratrooper training is challenging both mentally and physically.
-Conscripts that have applied for and been accepted into paratrooper training receive basic training in special forces' reconnaissance and combat duties.
+Paratroopers receive basic training for special forces reconnaissance and combat tasks.
 The special features of this type of training are versatile weapons, marksmanship and combat training, parachute training and operating with helicopters.
 All paratroopers are trained at least as NCOs and about 20 % are trained to become reserve officers on the Reserve Officer Course arranged at the Utti Jaeger Regiment.